sminez/penrose/README.md

 #### Understandable code

-`Penrose` was born out of my failed attempts to refactor the [dwm][6] codebase into something that I could more easily understand and hack on.
-While I very much admire and aim for minimalism in code, it becomes a problem when your complex code base starts playing code golf to keep things under an arbitrary line limit.
+`Penrose` was born out of my failed attempts to refactor the [dwm][5] codebase into something that I could more easily understand and hack on.
+While I very much admire and aim for minimalism in code, I personally feel that it becomes a problem when your code base starts playing code golf to keep things short for the sake of it.

-I won't claim that `Penrose` has the cleanest code base you've ever seen, but it _should_ be readible in addition to being fast.
-If something is confusing or unclear, then I count that as a bug (and please raise it as such!)
+I certainly won't claim that `Penrose` has the cleanest code base you've ever seen, but it should be readible in addition to being fast.

 #### Simple to configure

-I've also tried my hand at [Xmonad][7] in the past.
-I love the set-ups people can achive with it ([this one][8] is a personal favourite) but doing everything in Haskell was a deal breaker for me.
+I've also tried my hand at [Xmonad][6] in the past.
+I love the set-ups people can achive with it ([this one][7] is a personal favourite) but doing everything in Haskell was a deal breaker for me.
 I'm sure many people will say the same thing about Rust but then at least I'm giving you some more options!

-With `Penrose`, a simple config can be written in about 5 minutes and roughly 50 lines of code.
+With `Penrose`, a simple window manager can be written in about 5 minutes and under 100 lines of code.
 It will be pretty minimal but each additional feature (such as a status bar, scratch-pads, custom layouts, dynamic menus...) can be added in as little as a single line.
 If the functionality you want isn't available however then that leads us on to...